agens-no/AGGeometryKit-POP/README.md

 ## Who's behind this?

-Agens.no a company situated in Oslo, Norway with some help from some very clever stackoverflow.com guys.
+Agens.no a company situated in Oslo, Norway, with some help from some very clever stackoverflow.com guys.

 [![Agens | Digital craftsmanship](http://static.agens.no/images/agens_logo_w_slogan_avenir_small.png)](http://agens.no/)